meerabal/Cranial-Electrical-Simulator/README.txt

 Meera - Qt code implementation and execution, collaborating with the team on design decisions, making weekly submissions to BrightSpace.

-Roshan - Qt code implementation and execution, collaborating with the team on design decisions.
+Roshan - Qt code implementation and execution, Developing the UI of OASIS Pro test simulation, Critical battery use case scenario, designing the soft off functionality of the device.
+Collaborating with the team on design decisions.